Aboladale01/Aboladale01/README.md

   * **Action:** "Venture" says you are moving forward and making money.
   * **Unique:** It’s a strong "Brandable" keyword that is easy to turn into a logo.

-**Would you like me to show you how to add a "Crown" emoji 👑 next to the name in your website header so it looks like a real Kingventure logo?** 😍👑🚀
+** Add a "Crown" emoji 👑 next to the name in your website header so it looks like a real Kingventure logo?** 😍👑🚀